Odiegenx/3sem-assignments-Patrick-cph-pf73/week07/README.md

 Patrick Fabrin

-Since we should comeplete the Hotel assigment this week. and I did it last week i've added the same discibtion from last week, just with added links for ease of navigation:
+Since we should comeplete the Hotel assigment this week. and I did it last week i've added the same disciption from last week, just with added links for ease of navigation:

 Part I: Testing the Hotel API: